mudit67/c-lang-poc/notes/chapter_1.md

+# Introduction to C

-#### The reason all the calculators use the "e" format for representing very large or very small values
+The reason all the calculators use the "e" format for representing very large or very small values

 > Because majority of them used either C or BASIC to write their code.
 > [Read more...](https://en.wikipedia.org/wiki/Programmable_calculator#:~:text=On%2Dboard%20programming%20tools%20which,TI%2D83%20BBC%20Basic%20port.)